 Japan?
 Can you even ski there?

-That was the question I recieved most before I left for what was to become the best trip of my life.
+Ski instructor story: Japan?
+Cam you even ski there?
+That was the question I received most before I left for what was to become the best trip of my life.
 The second most asked question was Why??
 Yeah, why travel all the way across the globe when we have the alps and some of the best skiing and after-ski in Europe?

 It’s a good question!
 Could it be because of the culture, where you eat sushi for every lunch break?
 Maybe it’s the afterski, which takes place at a karaoke bar.
 Or the slopes that stay open until 20:30, always giving you the possibility for night skiing.
 But then again, it could also be because the Japanese are the cutest, most polite, smiling and best service-minded people I’ve ever met.
 Naah…. there can only be one right answer to this question: SNOW!
 More specifically, the powder snow, light, delicious, deep, soft powder-snow – and best of all, there’s tons of it!